 A native of New York City.
 Susan Noyes Platt is an independent art historian and freelance art critic, based in Seattle, Washington.
-She has received many grants and published in many magazines, newspapers, and scholarly books.
-Some of her numerous articles, essays and reviews on the intersections of art and politics are posted on this site.
+She has received numerous grants and published for several decades in magazines, newspapers, and scholarly books.
+A selection of her articles, essays and reviews on the intersections of art and politics are posted on this site.

 Art and Politics in the 1930s, Modernism, Marxism, Americanism (Midmarch Arts Press, 1999) looks at the interconnections of art and politics during the Depression years.
 It particularly analyzes unexpected intersections of the three themes in the title, with a focus on criticism by Elizabeth McCausland, Anita Brenner, Charmion Von Wiegand, and, of course, Alfred Barr.
 The crucial role of Communism in creating connections between art and politics both theoretically and in practice is another theme, as is the evolution of New Deal political art under the leadership of Holger Cahill.

-Art and Politics Now Cultural Activism in a Time of Crisis (Midmarch Arts Press 2011) is a study of recent events and artists, no longer an historical study, but it brings an understanding of the historical trajectory of critical discourse on politicized art to developments in the early 21st century.
+Art and Politics Now Cultural Activism in a Time of Crisis (Midmarch Arts Press 2011) analyzes activist art from 1999-2009, bringing an understanding of the historical trajectory of critical discourse on politicized art to developments in the early 21st century.

 It begins with the anti WTO demonstrations in 1999 in Seattle and concludes with reference to the BP Gulf oil spill in the spring of 2010.
 Topics include opposition to war, terrorism, racism, borders, and the violation of the earth.
 This period, the first nine years of the twentieth century, comprises a distinct moment when many artists and curators urgently engaged with social protest against war and torture, particularly spurred on horror at revelations of abuse at Abu Ghraib.

-Since publishing this book, she continues to write as an activist on many topics, celebrating artists who address the many urgent social concerns facing us in terms of climate change, immigration, opposition to war, ravaging of the social safety net, Israel Palestinian issues, and much more.
+Since publishing this book, she continues to write as an activist on many topics, celebrating artists who address the many urgent social concerns facing us in terms of climate change, immigration, opposition to war, ravaging of the social safety net, Israeli/ Palestinian issues, and immigration/detention.